Avellanas, Costa Rica

 Playa Avellanas

-The long ribbon of beach unfolds until Tamarindo's Playa Langosta in the north, and Playa Negra in the south.
-Some stretches are rocky and feature tide pools, other parts boast powdery white sand and turquoise water.
+Avellanas is one of the most beautiful beaches in the Tamarindo area.
+There is nothing but pristine beach wilderness, shaded by crooked old trees and backed by scrub, mangroves and dry forest.
+The long ribbon of beach unfolds until Tamarindo‘s Playa Langosta in the north, and Playa Negra in the south.
+Some stretches are rocky and feature tide pools, other parts have powdery white coral sand and turquoise water.
+As the sea bottom drops gently and there aren’t many underwater rocks Avellanas is a nice beach for bathing.

-For most visitors the biggest attraction of Playa Avellanas lies off shore.
-Avellanas boasts some of Costa Rica's best surf spots drawing surfers from all over the world.
+For most visitors however the biggest draw of Playa Avellanas lies off shore as it boasts some of Costa Rica’s best surf spots drawing surfers from all over the world.

 In front of Lola's parking lot is La Purruja, a left hand reef break, though not very consistent.
 In general conditions are best during rainy season.